cepulmano/nem-lab/README.md

 Follow the instructions provided below for the lab exercise.

+## Download the repository to your local machine.

 ## Complete the script file to perform the following actions:

 1. Generate a new NEM Testnet account